a-fink/react-flags-project/README.md

-# Flags of the World Project
+# Flags of the World

 [Live Site](https://flagsoftheworld-afink.netlify.app)